aJimenez19037/my-coe332-hws/homework05/README.md

 ]
 ```

-The third route (/epochs/<int:epoch>) will return the information from the epoch requested based on the integer that the route has.
+The third route (/epochs/<int:epoch>) will return the information from the epoch requested based on the index inputted to the route.
 Within the information you will find the time of the epoch as well as its x,y,z positions and x,y,z velocity.
 The output will look like:
 ```
 {
   "EPOCH": "2023-048T12:04:00.000Z",